KasperskyLab/Kaspresso/README.md

 ![Kaspresso](https://habrastorage.org/webt/dw/jh/9k/dwjh9kypjl637kxj8tiaxwjvtp0.png)

-## Capabilities
+## Capabilities of Kaspresso

 #### Readability

-We like a syntax to write ui-tests providing by [Kakao](https://github.com/agoda-com/Kakao) (a wrapper over Espresso offering Kotlin DSL approach).
+We like the syntax that [Kakao](https://github.com/agoda-com/Kakao) applies to write UI tests.
+This wrapper over Espresso uses the Kotlin DSL approach, that makes the code significantly shorter and more readable.
+See the difference:
-Just compare.

 **Espresso**:
 ```kotlin